 "A TREASURE OF THE AMERICAN WEST"

 Arizona Sheriff James V. Parks' Personal Factory Engraved and Inscribed M1873 Colt Single Action Army .45, with Factory Letter

 James V. Parks was born in Hood County, Texas, in 1867.
 Led by his father, Sheriff W. J. Parks, James joined the Arizona Duncan Rangers in 1885 to fight against Apache Indians.
 Between 1890-1906, James Parks served as Deputy Sheriff to several regions, Graham County Sheriff, and then US Deputy Marshal.
 During this time, James shot and killed at least 3 men, wounded several more, chased the Apache Kid and the Bill Smith Gang, and hung the infamous outlaw Augustine "The Hairy One" Chacon.
 This pistol was delivered to him, fully engraved from the factory with his name inscribed along the barrel, in 1908.
 As quoted by Chuck Smith, who is currently writing a biography on James V. Parks; "As far as I am concerned, Jim Parks' career as a lawman overshadows that of Wyatt Earp or many other legendary people of the Wild West."

-~Please view our menu at the top of this page for items currently offered for sale~ Below is a sampling of highlights acquired throughout the years which have either been sold or remain as part of the Jeremiah Johnson Trading Collection
+~Please view our menu at the top of this page for items currently offered for sale~ Below is a sampling of highlights acquired throughout the years which have been sold or remain part of the Jeremiah Johnson Trading personal collection

 M1873 Winchester Deluxe Rifle, Factory Gold Plated